waveshareteam/LCD-show/README.md

 ### Description:

 This is a 3.5inch IPS screen with resistive touch panel, has 480x320 hardware resolution, use HDMI interface for displaying and GPIO for touching.
-Touch driver is provide for Raspbian, Ubuntu Mate,Kali and Retropie
+Touch driver is provide for Raspbian, Ubuntu Mate,Kali and Retropie(Can only display when working with Retropie).

 ### Website: